 * BofA, Goldman Sachs slip after quarterly results

-* Harley-Davidson falls on shipments forecast cut
+* Harley-Davidson falls after cutting shipments forecast

 Last week, shares of JPMorgan, Wells Fargo and Citigroup had taken a beating after their quarterly results and forecasts failed to excite investors.

-Analysts are estimating an 8.2 percent rise in second-quarter earnings for the S&P 500 companies from a year earlier.
+Analysts' are estimating an 8.2 percent rise in second-quarter earnings for the S&P 500 companies from a year earlier.

 This follows a robust first quarter when U.S. companies posted their best earnings since 2011, according to Thomson Reuters I/B/E/S.